acopperlily/digital-canvas/README.md

 # Digital Canvas
-Modeled after a popular childhood toy, users employ simple mouse movements to transform a plain grid into a dazzling work of art.
+Modeled after a popular childhood toy, users employ simple mouse movements or taps to transform a plain white canvas into a dazzling work of art.

 **Link to project:** https://acopperlily.github.io/digital-canvas/